 We’re a focused, single-project studio backed by a global entertainment leader with a rich legacy of critically and culturally significant titles.
-Our Nemesis System raised the bar for player-driven storytelling and firmly established Monolith as an innovator in the action-RPG genre.
+Our Nemesis System raised the bar for player-driven storytelling and firmly established Monolith as an innovator in the open-world genre.

 We control our destiny through the quality and success of our games.
 Whether it’s the groundbreaking AI of F.E.A.R., the humor of No One Lives Forever, or the visceral action of Blood and Condemned, many of our titles are considered industry milestones to this day.

 - LithTech (V1)

 - LithTech (V2)

 - Jupiter Extended (V6)

 The engine that powered more than 70 Monolith-developed and licensee games over the last 25 years was originally developed for a client.
 But the studio soon bought the rights back and used it to create 1998’s Shogo: Mobile Armor Division and Blood II: The Chosen.

 It would evolve to become the mainstay for dozens of classic shooters from the late 90’s to early aughts.
 To this day, it’s a favorite in the modding community and remains a popular foundation for their creations.